Coded Caching in the Presence of a Wire and a Cache Tapping Adversary of Type II: Proof of Theorem

 \section{Proof of Theorem \ref{thm:Thm3}}

-When $\alpha\in[1,2]$, the upper bound on $R_s$, stated in Theorem \ref{thm:Thm3} for $D>2$, follows as in Section \ref{Converse}.
-Thus, it remains to prove the upper bound for $\alpha\in(0,1)$.
+When $\alpha\in[1,2]$, the upper bound on $R_s$ in Theorem \ref{thm:Thm3} for $D>2$ follows as in Section \ref{Converse}.
+It remains to prove the upper bound for $\alpha\in(0,1)$.
 The proof is divided into the three following steps.

-{\it{Step $1$:}} We first upper bound $R_s$ by the secrecy capacity when the adversary is restricted to tap into the delivery transmission only, denoted as $C_s^{\rm{Res}}$.
-That is, $C_s^{\rm{Res}}$ is the maximum achievable file rate when $\alpha_1=0$ and $\alpha_2=\alpha$.
-Restricting the adversary to only tap into the delivery phase cannot decrease the secrecy capacity, i.e., $R_s\leq C_s^{\rm{Res}}$, since this setting is included in the feasible strategy space for the adversary.
-The cache placement transmission is secure, and each receiver has a secure cache memory of size $\frac{n}{2}$ bits.
+{\it{Step $1$:}} We upper bound $R_s$ by the secrecy capacity when the adversary is restricted to tap into the delivery phase only, denoted as $C_s^{\rm{Res}}$.
+That is, $C_s^{\rm{Res}}$ is the maximum achievable file rate when $\alpha_1=0$, $\alpha_2=\alpha$.
+Restricting the adversary to only tap into the delivery phase cannot decrease the secrecy capacity, i.e., $R_s\leq C_s^{\rm{Res}}$, since this setting is included in its feasible strategy space.
+Cache placement is secure, and each receiver has a secure cache memory of size $\frac{n}{2}$ bits.

-{\it{Step $2$:}} We upper bound $C_s^{\rm{Res}}$ by the secrecy capacity, i.e., the maximum achievable file rate, when the delivery channel to the adversary is replaced by a discrete memoryless binary erasure channel, with erasure probability $1-\alpha$, denoted as $C_s^{\rm{DM}}$.
+{\it{Step $2$:}} We upper bound $C_s^{\rm{Res}}$ by the secrecy capacity when the delivery channel to the adversary is replaced by a discrete memoryless binary erasure channel, with erasure probability $1-\alpha$, denoted as $C_s^{\rm{DM}}$.
 The proof for this step follows the same lines as in \cite[Section V]{nafea2018new}.
 The idea is when the binary erasure channel produces a number of erasures greater than or equal to $(1-\alpha)n$, the adversary's channel in this discrete memoryless setup is worse than its channel in the former model, i.e., when it encounters exactly $(1-\alpha)n$ erasures and is able to select their positions.
 Hence, $C_s^{\rm{Res}}\leq C_s^{\rm{DM}}$ for this case.
-The result follows by utilizing Sanov's theorem in method of types \cite[Theorem 11.4.1]{cover2006elements} to show that the probability of the binary erasure channel causing a number of erasures less than $(1-\alpha)n$ goes to zero as $n\rightarrow\infty$.
+The result follows by using Sanov's theorem in method of types \cite[Theorem 11.4.1]{cover2006elements} to show that the probability of the binary erasure channel causing a number of erasures less than $(1-\alpha)n$ goes to zero as $n \rightarrow\infty$.